Back to Blog

 • Automatic code splitting - Only loads JavaScript needed for each page

-• Image optimization - Built-in next/image component
+• Image optimisation - Built-in next/image component

 • Edge caching - Works naturally with CDNs like Vercel, Cloudflare